nidmgh/sysbenchCloudDB/AliCloud/Ali_PG15_Sysbench.md

 | total || ￥7.64/hour <sup>#</sup>
 |Total Cost|| **$762.93/month** |

-<sup>#</sup> At the time of testing, Alibaba Cloud offers discount at 78%, so that cost is ￥5.96/hour, $595.09/month
+<sup>#</sup> At the time of testing, Alibaba Cloud offers discount at 78%, so the actual cost is ￥5.96/hour, $595.09/month